 After careful consideration, I felt that I’d use the ultrawide prime during lunch breaks and at night around camp, and the Sony 24-70 f/2.8 G Master lens during the day.
 In practise, this kind of held true but at night I was pretty exhausted.
 For sunrise and sunset shots, the Zeiss Loxia 21mm f/2.8 is much better than owning any zoom because it handles light so well.
 The Sony 24-70mm f/2.8 G Master lens was also a cheaper option for me compared to the Sony 16-35mm f/2.8 G Master lens because I already own the Zeiss Loxia 21mm f/2.8.

 If I have one complaint, it’s that I believe the grip of the body gets very close to the lens body.
 It doesn’t pinch my finger, and I have really long (but slim) fingers.
 I think if you were overweight, it might be a problem but I don’t know for sure.
 I feel that when I hold the camera naturally, it’s never been a problem.
 It’s only when I try make it a problem that it becomes one.

 The out of focus areas have been advertised more so with these G Master lenses than I have ever seen before, and rightfully so in my opinion.

 The out of focus areas are incredibly round at all apertures and it never looks displeasing (I guess it’s subjective, but hopefully these examples give you an idea).
 Above is a knife handle I was working on.
 I made a mistake at the top (a good workman shouldn’t blame his tools, but…) I have since fixed.
 I digress.
 This was held a short distance away from me and it’s quite interesting how well the lens works as a macro lens.
-It’s not going to be 1:1 by any stretch, but it’s good enough for the wildflowers I will encounter in Canada :).
+It’s not going to be 1:1 by any stretch, but it was good enough for the wildflowers I encountered in Canada :).